 A donor-advised fund is a dedicated charitable account used for the sole purpose of supporting charities you care about.
-You get a deduction for contributing funds to Fidelity Charitable, which is a public charity.
+You become eligible for a tax deduction on contributions to Fidelity Charitable, which is a public charity.
 Then, you’re able to support any IRS-qualified public charity on the timetable that best suits you by recommending grants from the account to the charities you care about.
 The fund also can be invested for potential growth, possibly resulting in even more money for charity.

 Want to take advantage of tax-smart giving methods this year to make the most of your donation?